-Arthur F. Thurnau Professor of Women's and Gender Studies; Director, Institute for Research on Women and Gender (IRWG).
+Kim Lane Scheppele Collegiate Professor of Women's and Gender Studies and Arthur F. Thurnau Professor.
 Courtesy appointments in Sociology, Political Science, and Health Management and Policy.

 About

-Prof. Kirkland is a sociolegal scholar working on the relationships between health, law, and rights in the contemporary U.S. Her most recent work is about the implementation and politics of Section 1557, the non-discrimination clause of the Affordable Care Act, with a focus on transgender healthcare rights and insurance coverage and access (funded by the National Science Foundation).
-She is writing a book about civil rights in healthcare contexts in the contemporary U.S.
+Prof. Kirkland is a sociolegal scholar working on the relationships between health, law, and rights in the contemporary U.S. Her recently published work is about the implementation and politics of Section 1557, the non-discrimination clause of the Affordable Care Act, with a focus on rights protections for gender identity and insurance coverage and access (funded by the National Science Foundation).
+Her book manuscript, Health Care Civil Rights: How Discrimination Law Fails Patients, examines civil rights protections from discrimination in the American healthcare system and in health care interactions with a focus on gender identity discrimination.

 Prof. Kirkland has served as Director of Graduate Studies (2019) and Director of Undergraduate Studies (2011-2013) for the department of Women’s and Gender Studies as well as Director (2017-2018) and Undergraduate Director (2014-2016) of the Science, Technology, and Society Program.
-She teaches courses on gender and the law and health policy.
+She teaches courses on health discrimination at the law school and gender and the law and health policy in Women's and Gender Studies.

 Selected Publications (ORCID 0000-0001-5711-4074):